MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementConfigurationPolicyTemplate.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementConfigurationPolicyTemplate>`: Device Management Configuration Policy Template
+`BODYPARAMETER <IMicrosoftGraphDeviceManagementConfigurationPolicyTemplate>`: Device Management Configuration Policy Template
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AllowUnmanagedSettings <Boolean?>]`: Allow unmanaged setting templates
   - `[BaseId <String>]`: Template base identifier
   - `[Description <String>]`: Template description